GerardnWallace/Getting-and-Cleaning-Data-Project/README.md

 per subject and one column per variable.

 ##run_analysis.R performs the following operations
--Load required packages
+- Load required packages
--Define Assemble() function
+- Define Assemble() function
- +Assemble loads the individual components of the dataset, merges the test and training data, labels the data columns, labels the activities and selects the mean() and std() features +Args
+ + Assemble loads the individual components of the dataset, merges the test and training data, labels the data columns, labels the activities and selects the mean() and std() features
+ + Args
-  *path: The directory containing the downloaded data +Returns
+  * path: The directory containing the downloaded data
+ + Returns
-  *The subject, activity and mean() and std() of measure variables in the data -Download data
+  * The subject, activity and mean() and std() of measure variables in the data
+- Download data
--Unzip files
+- Unzip files
--Assemble and label data
+- Assemble and label data
--Calculate group means for the interaction of subject and activity -Remove numerals from column names of summarized data -Specify that columns of summarized data are means -Save summarized data as .txt file
+- Calculate group means for the interaction of subject and activity
+- Remove numerals from column names of summarized data
+- Specify that columns of summarized data are means
+- Save summarized data as .txt file

 #References
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L.